Lead paint suppliers settle California lawsuit for $305M

 Sherwin-Williams said it advertised the paints when they were the "gold standard" required by federal, state and local governments nationwide.

-California lawmakers last year said they would have to consider how to pay for cleaning up homes in locations that are not part of the settlement, though there is no legislation now addressing that issue.
+California lawmakers said last year they would have to consider how to pay for cleaning up homes in places that are not part of the settlement, though there is no legislation now addressing that issue.

+The settlement already covers California's biggest population areas and the majority of residences, Williams said.

+"There are still many Californians who need assistance that were not covered in the lawsuit, and that certainly will be a conversation for the Legislature for the future," Assemblyman David Chiu said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.